London General: History

 The Beddington Lane depot was opened by Metrobus in December 2005 to house route 127 which had been surrendered early by Centra.
 Work was completed on the garage buildings in February 2006.
 This garage took over the London routes that ran from Godstone with the exception of the 146 and 246 which moved to Orpington.

 In April 2014, Go-Ahead London took over this garage (and Orpington) from Metrobus, however the garages are still in the same place.

 Orpington (MB)

-As of August 2020, the Green Street Green garage operate routes 126, 138, 162, 208, 227, 233, 320, 352, 353, 354, 358, 654, R1, R2, R3, R4, R5, R6, R7, R8, R9, R10 and R11.
+Orpington garage operates routes 208, 233, 320, 353, 358, 664, R1, R2, R3, R4, R5, R7, R8, R9, R10 and R11.

 History

+Formerly the site of Oak Farm, which was purchased, built upon and used as the base of the independent Orpington and District bus company until its collapse in February 1981, Orpington depot (also known as Green Street Green) was for many years the only garage for all of Metrobus' London tendered routes since the award of route 61 in 1986 (hence the MB code).
+The garage expanded during this period when Metrobus purchased their neighbours, Jasons Coaches.
+Orpington garage was one of eventually two Metrobus garages included in the sale of Metrobus to the Go-Ahead Group in September 1999, although the Metrobus brand was retained as a separate identity to London General.

-A former farm, Green Street Green depot was for many years the only garage for all of Metrobus' London tendered routes since the award of route 61 in 1986.
-More recently routes have been operated from Godstone and in December 2005 a new depot was constructed in Croydon to cope with new tender awards.
-During mid-2005 major reconstruction started on the Green Street Green site to make improvements and provide an expansion.
-During these works, a temporary base was being used at Sevenoaks in next to the base of what was Southlands Travel.
+During mid-2005, major reconstruction started at Green Street Green to make improvements and provide an expansion.
+During these works, a temporary base to house 19 buses was constructed at Sevenoaks next to the base of what was the independent Southlands Travel.